 I was at their latest pattern launch with some friends.
 If you aren’t familiar with Churchmouse knitting patterns, please take a moment and check out their website – it’s worth it~

 Last Saturday, June 13th, was Worldwide Knit In Public Day.
-I believe this day was originally put together to encourage knitters to take their craft to the public, and show the non knitters what it is we do and what their missing!
-These events happen all over the world, in parks, farmers markets, malls, yarn shops, pubs, cafe’s al fresco, and probably places I don’t even know about.
+I believe this day was originally put together to encourage knitters to take their craft to the public, and show the non knitters what it is we do, and what they’re missing!
+These events happen all over the world, in parks, farmers markets, malls, yarn shops, pubs, cafe’s al fresco, and places I probably don’t even know about.

-My friend Jana asked me if I wanted to go to an event on Bainbridge Island, sponsored by Churchmouse Yarns & Teas!
+My friend Jana and I wanted to go to an event on Bainbridge Island, sponsored by Churchmouse Yarns & Teas!
 I am so glad that we went, it was the perfect day.
 The weather was perfect…it was on a Saturday, and it wasn’t too hot, and it wasn’t too cold…it was perfect!
-There was lots going on in town where the yarn shop is located, as the local famers market was also in full effect, SO, we had Jana’s husband Brian drop us off, so we didn’t have to worry over parking.
-There were lots of knitters at the piazza in front of the store.
-We set up our chairs, and then went into Churchmouse for a spot of shopping.
+There was a lot going on in town where the yarn shop is located.
+The local famers market was in full effect, so after we got all set up at the Churchmouse event, we took in the farmers market as well.
+There were lots of knitters in the piazza at front of the store.
+We shopped at the farmers market, then we shopped inside Churchmouse.

-This store is a destination store, no doubt, but inspiration abounds!
+This store is a destination store, no doubt, and inspiration abounds!
 I saw lots of things that I wanted to purchase, but kept my purchase down to one skein of yarn to go with a project I already had on needles.
 Jana picked up some yarn that the store was holding for her.
 We will be back this summer and I plan to treat myself to some of the other things I saw.
-We picked up a sandwich from the Fork & Spoon nearby and headed back for some knitting.
-The Churchmouse was serving iced tea out to all of us knitters and also bites of shortbread….can you image — it was perfect.
+We picked up a sandwich from the nearby Fork & Spoon and settled in for some knitting.
+The Churchmouse was serving iced tea to all of us knitters and also bites of shortbread….can you image — it was perfect.

 Tina Newton, founder of Blue Moon Fiber Arts, was there knitting away with all of us.
-She had brought up a shipment of her special dyed yarns, as the Churchmouse carries her lightweight famous Socks That Rocks yarn.
-I purchased a skein — I LOVE THIS YARN, and Tina; I follow her on Instagram, Churchmouse too for that matter.
+She had brought up a shipment of her special dyed yarns from Scappoose, Oregon, as the Churchmouse carries her lightweight famous Socks That Rocks yarn.
+I purchased a skein — I LOVE THIS YARN, and I love Tina; I follow Churchmouse and Blue Moon Fiber Arts on Instagram.